amoe/acceleratedcpp/exercise-notes.md

 BUT!  n is private???
 What should the derived class do?

 read_common is clearly not an option.
 I chose to make `n` protected.

+## 13-8

+> Write a program to generate a grade report that can handle all four kinds of
+> students.

+So this will basically mean combining all previous derived classes and probably modifying StudentInfo.